WizyRoom/Hello-world-chatbot/README.md

 ## WizyRoom integration

-Time to use our bot in Wizyroom and test it.
+Time to use your bot in Wizyroom and test it.

 1. Go to your Wizyroom account admin panel https://app.wizyroom.io/admin/integrations/chatbots
 2. Add chatbot